 What platform is it for?
 PC, PlayStation 3 and Xbox 360

 Where can I get it?
 Steam, Xbox Store and PlayStation Store

 How much is it?
 At time of review, Portal is available for £7.19 with The Orange Box a pricer £15.49 however with Portal and The Orange Box being Steams flagship titles – they are always part of any sales or deal so keep your eyes peeled!

 In Portal, you play as Chell, a voiceless, mostly faceless first person heroine.
 As the game begins, you are awoken in a stasis chamber and given a minute or two to muck about in the room and trust me as childish as it may seem, breaking the mug on the floor and dropping the clipboard into the toilet will never not be fun no matter how many times you replay the game.

-The humour adds a whole different aspect and feeling to Portal as well.
-As a voiceless protagonist, you never hear Chell so much as grunt as she jumps to the humour derives entirely from fantastically dark and clever one-liners from GLaDOS as you progress.
+The humor adds a whole different aspect and feeling to Portal as well.
+As a voiceless protagonist, you never hear Chell so much as grunt as she jumps to the humor derives entirely from fantastically dark and clever one-liners from GLaDOS as you progress.
 Starting as a kind voice the follows and pushes you to crack the puzzles and finishing the game outright insulting Cell/you GLaDOS’s deadpan delivery and the well-timed jabs takes the already clever game to another level.
-It’s amazingly rare to see a game do humour so well and not just humour, proper intelligent dark humour.
+It’s amazingly rare to see a game do humor so well and not just humor, proper intelligent dark humor.

 All in all an excellent game!
 As it was originally a PC exclusive, I personally feel it works better with a mouse’s flexibility of movement and control, but the physics puzzle format was perfected in the game that it is still enjoyable on Xbox.
-The mechanics and game play still stand up today nearly 10 years later and the humour is still funny and still clever.
-It’s currently £7.19 on Steam with its sequel, Portal 2 also at £7.19.
+The mechanics and game play still stand up today nearly 10 years later and the humor is still funny and still clever.